Part I (below) Introduction

 Yet many Christians seem to be satisfied with the (often out of context) bits of Scripture quoted from the pulpit or in one or another article, book or magazine.

 It stands by itself inasmuch as it is not the product of anyone' imagination, but a true story that covers the creation of the earth and the history of man from the moment he was brought into being to the end of time and this world as we know it.
-Whether one reads it or not, whether one believes it or not, the Bible is our story and is deeply connected with every person who has ever lived on the face of this earth.
+Whether one reads it or not, whether one believes it or not, the Bible is our story and the story of every person who has ever lived on the face of this earth.

 The problem is that the Bible is not the easiest book to read.